Parassingh-90/eb02-vcode-CNS-Hill-cipher/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoretical concepts<br>
-<div align="justify">Focus Area is Reinforce theoretical concept because students will able to understand the basic working concept of HILL cipher step by step with the help of key matrix value.
+<div align="justify">Focus Area is Reinforce theoretical concept because students will able to understand the basic working concept of HILL cipher step by step with the help of key matrix value.<br>
 #### 2. Learning Objectives and Cognitive Level